MikeBishop/http-layering/draft-bishop-http-layering.md

 whether a given message requires reliability or not.
-If reliable delivery is required, the recipient acknowledges receipt and the sender continues to repeat the message until the acknowledgement is received.
+If reliable delivery is required, the recipient acknowledges receipt and the sender continues to repeat the message until the acknowledgment is received.
 For non-idempotent requests, this means keeping additional state about which requests have already been processed.